 HRC Report: Republicans Supporting LGBT Workplace Protections Enjoy Enormous Re-Election Rates

-HRC released a new report today showing that no Republican state legislator who voted for LGBT workplace non-discrimination protections has lost re-election because of that vote.
-The report, available at www.hrc.org/GOPreport, shows that over the course of 31 different votes in 21 states over the past 30 years, 451 Republican state legislators have voted in favor of LGBT workplace non-discrimination protections.
+Washington– No Republican state legislator who has voted for LGBT workplace non-discrimination protections has lost re-election because of that vote.
+Over the course of 31 different votes in 21 states over the past 30 years, 451 Republican state legislators have voted in favor of workplace non-discrimination protections for lesbian, gay, bisexual and transgender (LGBT) Americans.
+A new analysis by the Human Rights Campaign (HRC) has found that 91 percent of those Republican state legislators who stood for re-election won.
+The analysis further shows that of those who lost, their support for workplace non-discrimination protections was not an issue.

 - Of the 451 Republican lawmakers who supported LGBT workplace non-discrimination protections, 375 were eligible to run for re-election and 342 won their races.

 In five states, Republican support was critical to a bill’s passage:

 - In New Hampshire, 94 Republicans supported the state’s 1997 bill banning employment discrimination based on sexual orientation – and Republicans controlled both chambers of the state legislature at the time.
 Of those supportive Republicans, 94 percent won re-election.

 - The majority of the Republican lawmakers who did not win re-election either lost to a Democrat in the general election, or lost to a Republican challenger while coming under fire for other issues, like the economy.